dorukguner/Graph-Implementations/README.md

 # Graph-Implementations

-This repo contains an interface for a Graph and has implementations for an undirected, unweighted graph and a directed, weighted graph.
+This repo contains an interface for a generic Graph and has implementations for an undirected, unweighted graph and a directed, weighted graph.